Last week, students across the College enjoyed our highly anticipated Book Week for 2019.

 In Senior School, the week started with the completion of the Bookmark Competition.
 All entries were designed by our students, and the winning 7 entries were printed.

-There were some contests in the library that were quite challenging!
+There were also contests in the library that were surprisingly challenging!
 Students had to guess which of their teachers were hiding behind books on our ‘Teachers Read Too’ display, and the ‘Which Book Is It?’ contest challenged students to guess the book based on a piece of the cover.
 Well done to our winners: Pelin (12D), Berkeley (12D), and Merlin (8S).

 Through involving the whole College as well as parents who joined children for reading sessions, this year’s Book Week has been a resounding success, further embedding the love of reading within the minds of students and across the wider College community.